Keep your stone and tile looking great by following some simple precautions from the Stone and Tile Care Guide.

 Note: Instructions are for reference purposes only.
 Please follow label directions on back of actual product.

 Polished Marble | Unpolished, Honed, and Textured Marble

-A crystalline rock composed predominately of one or more of the following materials: calcite, dolomite, or serpentine, and capable of taking a polish.
+Marble is a crystalline rock composed predominately of one or more of the following materials: calcite, dolomite, or serpentine, and capable of taking a polish.

-A man-made product fabricated to look like quarried marble stone.
+Agglomerate marble is a man-made product fabricated to look like quarried marble stone.
 Usually composed of stone chips or fragments embedded in a matrix of mortar or thermosetting resins.